mieubrisse/personal-writing/whats-ai-anyway-part-4/post.md

 > 💭 Again, we're providing "context" to the LLM because human languages are contextual.

-If you used GPT-3, remember how after a while it'd forget what you said a while ago?
+If you used GPT-3, remember how it would forget things you'd said a while ago?

-That's because GPT-3's context window - only around 1,500 words - couldn't fit the older parts of your conversation.
+That's because GPT-3's context window - only around 1,500 words - couldn't fit long conversations.

-Modern LLMs have much bigger context windows - around 150,000 words - so this is less of a problem, but it still exists.
+Modern LLMs have much bigger context windows - around 150,000 words (around 300 pages) - so this is less of a problem, but you'll still hit it throwing enormous documents at the AI.

 > 💭 You know how ChatGPT has memories, and can reference stuff you said in other conversations?
 I don't exactly know how this works, but I think it just stuffs your memories and summaries of your other conversations into the "story" of your current conversation before it does next-word prediction.